 500g, 1lb 2oz, 2¼ cups, lean lamb mince

 1 red chilli (or more if you want an even spicier kick to the meat) - deseeded and finely chopped

 ¾ teaspoon ground cinnamon

 Red peppers (bell peppers), halved, deseeded and sliced

 1. Heat the oil in a heavy based pan and cook the onion over a medium heat for 5 minutes.
 Add the garlic and cook for a further minute, then add the lamb mince.
 Stir to break up the mince and continue to cook until the mince is brown all over.

 2. Add the spices, chilli, tomato purée and water to the pan.
 Season the mince mixture with salt and pepper and stir.
 Cook over a low-medium heat for 20 minutes – stirring every now and then – until all the liquid has evaporated.
 Check the seasoning.

-Toast the pitta bread, place all the extra things to add to the pitta bread in separate bowls and serve it with the hot Lebanese-style lamb mix.
+Toast the pitta bread and place all the extra things to add to the pitta bread in separate bowls along with the hot Lebanese-style lamb mix.